dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

                        .WithReference(sql);
 ```

-The `WithReference` method configures a connection in the `MyService` project named `sqldata`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `MyService` project named `sqldata`.
 In the _Program.cs_ file of `MyService`, the sql connection can be consumed using:

 ```csharp
 builder.AddSqlServerDbContext<MyDbContext>("sqldata");